Nyc0/nextjs-blog/posts/Tracker update.md

 date: '2023-08-17'
 ---

-Since the tracker gets updated everyday, it started to be really busy and not entirely usable anymore.
+Since the tracker gets updated every day, it started to be busy and not entirely usable anymore.
-The new version aim to clean up redundant data, and only show information when it changed.
+The new version aims to clean up redundant data, and only show information when it changed.

 Original view:
 ![Screenshot](/images/originalview.png)